krasheninnikov/max-causal-ent-irl/README.md

 Dependencies:
 - pip/conda: numpy, gym
 - to run anything that uses PPO, the Open AI  baselines package is required.
-To install it clone the baselines package (https://github.com/openai/baselines), cd to the repo and enter ```pip install -e .```)
+To install it, clone the baselines package (https://github.com/openai/baselines), cd to the repo and enter ```pip install -e .```